Georgia School for the Deaf: History

 Located in Northwest Georgia near Rome, Georgia School for the Deaf is in the scenic Vann's Valley.
 It is Georgia's only residential school serving Deaf and Hard-of-Hearing students.
 GSD was established in 1846 on the grounds of the Hearn Academy by one of its teachers, O. P. Fannin.
 A log cabin, a $5,000 legislative grant, and four students began a more than 170-years-long tradition of service to children across the state.
 GSD was the eleventh residential school for the deaf established in the United States.
 Prior to its establishment, the State of Georgia had no dedicated educational facilities for deaf students, and only wealthy families in Georgia had the possibility of educating such children via privately operated schools in Europe.

 Its original name was the Georgia Institution for the Deaf and Dumb.
 Originally it only took white students.
 It began admitting black students in 1882, but housed and educated them separately due to segregation of educational facilities common in the state.
 The segments for white and black students had different curricula and were fully separated from one another.

 In the 1950s the institution began paying black employees at the same rate it paid white employees.
 The school's racial groups integrated fully in 1975.

 In 1990 there was a study headed by two employees of Gallaudet University that concluded that the Georgia Department of Education should do more to ensure more children were placed at Georgia School for the Deaf and at the two other state schools for disabled children, Atlanta Area School for the Deaf and Georgia Academy for the Blind, as all three were under-utilized.

 Student body

-It had 174 students in 1990, with most them not being from the Atlanta metropolitan area.
+It had 174 students in 1990, with most of them not being from the Atlanta metropolitan area.
 The school served ages 3–22; most of them were 14 and older and about 40% had other disabilities with their bodies or minds.